Who Is This Credit Card Best For?

 How to Get the Most Out of This Card

-Beyond making sure you meet the spending requirement for the new cardholder bonus, you’ll need to use the companion pass to maximize the value from this card.
-Use the card for all your Alaska Airlines purchases, including in-flight food, beverages, and Wi-Fi—they all earn bonus miles and you’ll get a 20% rebate on the on-board purchases.
-You may also want to buy the half-off Alaska Airlines airport lounge day passes for $25 each.
+Beyond making sure you meet the spending requirement for the welcome bonus, make sure to use the companion pass to maximize the value from this card.
+Of course, use the card for all your Alaska Airlines purchases to earn the miles (and to get a 20% rebate on inflight purchases).If you want to be comfortable, you should also take advantage of the half-off deal on Alaska Airlines airport lounge day passes.
+They’re $25 each instead of $50.

 Because this card earns only 1 mile per $1 spent on non-Alaska Airlines purchases, you might consider carrying a second rewards credit card that you can use to max out earnings on all your non-Alaska Airline purchases.

-You may be issued a Visa Signature card or a Visa Platinum card, depending on your credit.
-Cardholder benefits for those two types of cards vary; check your benefits guide to learn more.
-The Alaska Airlines Visa Signature offers a couple of cardholder benefits that the editors of The Balance consider “excellent.”
+The Alaska Airlines Visa Signature card offers a couple of cardholder benefits that the editors of The Balance consider “excellent.”

-- Free checked bag: Get one free checked bag on Alaska flights for you and up to six other guests on the same reservation paid for with your card.
-Alaska charges $30 for each flyer’s first checked bag, so that means a savings of $120 on a round trip for you and just one companion.
+- Free checked bag: Get one free checked bag on Alaska Airlines flights for you and up to six other guests on the same reservation.
+Since you’d otherwise be charged $30 for your first checked bag, that’s a savings of $60 per person per round-trip.

 On Alaska Airlines, pineapples fly free.
 You won’t pay a checked bag fee for “one properly packaged box of pineapples when traveling within the United States” from any of several Hawaiian island airports Alaska serves.